We have an untapped power to improve our world. Neil Armstrong once had a dream about it.

 Suddenly, the speech steers a different direction.

 The speech dominates the airwaves and spreads like a wildfire igniting the globe.
 In family dens, in diners and bars, at airports and railway stations, around store windows along downtown streets — almost anywhere a television can be viewed — the world watches; the world weeps; the world gives.
-From the wealthy Wall Street investor to the child running a lemonade stand — from every corner of the globe — donations flood in at an astronomic rate.
+From the wealthy Wall Street investor to the child running a lemonade stand — from all corners of the globe — donations flood in at an astronomic rate.
 Within two years, the children are hungry no more.

 Then the alarm clock buzzed in room 646 and Armstrong woke up.
 He sat up on the side of the bed for a few moments, slowly rose, and walked over to the window.
 He opened the thick curtain a few inches and saw the first light of day along the eastern horizon.
 The White House grounds were within view.
 He pondered his speech to be delivered there in a few short hours.
 It would summarize the countries visited and the wonderful enthusiasm received everywhere.
 It would confirm the world's belief in technology and space exploration.